Castle (District Electoral Area)

 Castle is one of the ten district electoral areas in Belfast, Northern Ireland.
 Located in the north of the city, the district elects six members to Belfast City Council and contains the wards of Bellevue, Cavehill, Chichester Park, Duncairn, Fortwilliam and Innisfayle.
 Castle, along with Oldpark district and parts of the Court district and Newtownabbey Borough Council, forms the Belfast North constituency for the Northern Ireland Assembly and UK Parliament.
 The district is bounded to the east by the Victoria Channel, to the north by Newtownabbey Borough Council and Belfast Lough, to the south by North Street and to the west by the Cavehill Road.

 The district takes its name from the current Belfast Castle, which is located on Cave Hill in the north of the district, while the southern section of the district is part of the city centre and forms one of Belfast's main cultural areas, known as the Cathedral Quarter.
 The east of the area also contains the Port of Belfast.
 Castle is served by the M2 and M5 motorways and the Yorkgate railway station.

-Castle is one of the most mixed areas in the city, with just over half of the district's population being Protestant at the 2001 Census.
+Castle is one of the most mixed areas in the city, with just over half of the district's population being Protestant at the 2001 Census, a figure which had dropped to 35% by the 2021 Census.
 There are a number of peace lines in the district, for example along the Whitewell Road.